eclipse-californium/californium/README.md

 Then choose *[Import... &raquo; Maven &raquo; Existing Maven Projects]* to import `californium` into Eclipse.

+# IntelliJ

+The project can also be imported to IntelliJ as follows:

+In IntelliJ, choose *[File.. &raquo; Open]* then select the location of the cloned repository in your filesystem.
+IntelliJ will then automatically import all projects and resolve required Maven dependencies.

 # Interop Server

 A test server is running at [coap://iot.eclipse.org:5683/](coap://iot.eclipse.org:5683/).